-- DIA broke out to new highs this week with a reversal of the "buy" signal to the positive.
+- DIA broke out to new highs with the reversal of the "buy" signal to the positive.

 - Hold current positions, but as with SPY, with the very overbought short-term condition, wait for a correction before adding further exposure.

 - Short-Term Positioning: Neutral

-- Last Week: Hold current positions
+- o Last Week: Hold current positions

 - o This Week: Hold current positions.

-- Stop-loss moved up to \$260.00
+- Stop-loss moved up to \$265.00

 - Long-Term Positioning: Neutral